maxmurdoch/flock/src/pages/index.md

         Get covered only for the hours you fly.
 Policies can be purchased on the spot, or planned up to 10 days in advance.
       title: Flexible policies
+    - text: >-
-    - text: 'Flock’s pricing is risk-dependent: the safer you fly, the less you pay.'
+        Flock’s pricing is risk-dependent: the safer you fly, the less you pay.
+        Simple!
       title: Fairer pricing
     - text: >-
         Get a real-time quote in 30 seconds.
 You can even see when and where